A chronology of key events:

 2016 December - Senate approves 20-year government spending freeze billed as the centrepiece of the government austerity reforms aimed at restoring economic health to Brazil.

-2018 April - Former president Luiz Inácio Lula da Silva is imprisoned pending his appeal against a corruption conviction.
-He says the court decision is designed to prevent him from running for president in October.
+2018 April - Former president Lula da Silva is imprisoned for corruption, which makes him ineligible to run for president in October.